Alexander's Ragtime Band: Composition and difficulties

 Collins & Harlan released the first phonograph recording of the song in May 1911.

 Undaunted by the lackluster response, Berlin submitted the song to Jesse L. Lasky, a Broadway theater producer planning an extravagant debut for his nightclub theater called the Follies Bergère.
 Lasky hesitated to incorporate the pseudo-ragtime number into his show.
 When the show opened on April 27, 1911, Lasky chose only to use its melody whistled by performer Otis Harlan.
 Thus the song failed to find an appreciative audience.

 Fortunately for Berlin, vaudeville singer and baritone Emma Carus liked his humorous composition, and she introduced the song on April 18, 1911, at the American Music Hall in Chicago.
 She next embarked on a tour of the Midwest in Spring 1911.
-Consequently, music historians credit Carus for showcasing the song to the country and helping contribute to its immense popularity.
+Carus showcased the song to the country and helped contribute to its immense popularity.
 In gratitude, Berlin credited Carus on the cover of the sheet music.
-The catchy song became indelibly linked with Carus in the public consciousness, although rival performers such as Al Jolson later co-opted the hit tune.
+The catchy song became linked with Carus in the public consciousness, although rival performers such as Al Jolson later co-opted the hit tune.

 Amid the success of Carus' national tour, the comedic duo of Arthur Collins and Byron G. Harlan released a phonograph recording of the song on May 23, 1911, which became the best-selling record in the United States for ten consecutive weeks.
 Five days later, Berlin performed the song himself on May 28, 1911, in a special charity performance of the first Friars Frolic by the New York Friars Club at the New Amsterdam Theater.
-A fellow composer in attendance, George M. Cohan, instantly recognized the catchiness of the tune and told Berlin that the song would be an obvious hit.
-Soon after, Berlin's jaunty melody "sold a million copies of sheet music in 1911, then another million in 1912, and continued to sell for years afterwards."
+A fellow composer in attendance, George M. Cohan, instantly recognized the catchiness of the tune and told Berlin that the song would be a hit.
+Berlin's jaunty melody "sold a million copies of sheet music in 1911, then another million in 1912, and continued to sell for years afterwards."
 Alexander's Ragtime Band became "the number one song from October 1911 through January 1912."

 Cultural sensation

-"In a few days, 'Alexander's Ragtime Band' will be whistled on the streets and played in the cafés.
+In a few days, 'Alexander's Ragtime Band' will be whistled on the streets and played in the cafés.
 It is the most meritorious addition to the list of popular songs introduced this season.
-The vivacious comedienne [Emma Carus] had her audience singing the choruses with her, and those who did not sing, whistled."
+The vivacious comedienne [Emma Carus] had her audience singing the choruses with her, and those who did not sing, whistled.